 Also: THANKS!
 I’m glad to hear that you’re interested in my comic, too.
 And to answer your question: The extra goodies come with any and every purchase of comic! :D

-despicableplankton asked: I'm doing some holiday art gifts for people.
+despicableplankton said: I'm doing some holiday art gifts for people.
 Is there anything you'd like me to draw for ya?

 Whaaat!
 Well depends on what you like to draw… I’ve got my Heroes&Bandits (http://rocky-o.deviantart.com/art/HB-Ch01-pg02-377992150) characters whom I’d LOVE TO SEE in any sort of style you draw!! :]